-Observations (GO).
-The time available for General Observers under this CfP is estimated to be 17.3 Msec.
+The observing time is allocated as follows: 1 Msec of the on-target observing time available during this cycle to calibration observations, up to 1 Msec is allocated to Director's Discretionary Time (DDT), up to 2.45 Msec to Guaranteed Time Observations (GTO), and the remaining time available is allocated for General Observations (GO).
+The time available for General Observers under this CfP is estimated to be up to 16.4 Msec.
 This total includes ~2 Msec that is available to Joint Partner Observatories (JPO) to allocate as part of our Joint time agreements.
-We anticipate that ~4 Msec will be available to the Big Project Panel (BPP) to allocate to LPs and VLPs.
+We anticipate that up to 4 Msec will be available to the Big Project Panel (BPP) to allocate to LPs and VLPs.
 At least 1 Msec will be allocated by the BPP to VLPs.
-Approximately 11.3 Msec will be available to the topical panels for review of regular GO proposals which are typically each less than 400 ksec.
+Up to 10.4 Msec will be available to the topical panels for review of regular GO proposals which are typically each less than 400 ksec.
 These allocations are updated before the peer review to account for the actual observing efficiency during the current observing cycle.
-The unlikely event of an adjustment >5% will be announced to the community.
+The unlikely event of an adjustment >5% due to observing efficiency will be announced to the community.

-There are review-wide limits on Resource Cost (RC, Section 4.3) and High Ecliptic Latitude (HEL) time (defined as when the absolute value of ecliptic latitude, |l|, is > 55 degrees, Section 4.5).
-The following table summarizes approximate limits for the Cycle 25 CfP, including allocations to Joint Observatories:
+There are modest review-wide limits on Resource Cost (RC, Section 4.3) and High Ecliptic Latitude (HEL) time (defined as when the absolute value of ecliptic latitude, |l|, is > 55 degrees, Section 4.5).
+The following table summarizes approximate upper limits for the Cycle 27 CfP, including allocations to Joint Observatories:

-Table 2: Allocations of observing time, Resource Costs and High EclipticLatitude time
+Table 2: Approximate maximum allocations of observing time, Resource Cost, and High Ecliptic Latitude time

-Observing Time (Ms) Resource Cost (points) HEL Time (Ms)
+Observing Time (Msec) Resource Cost (points) HEL Time (Msec)

-Topical Panels 11.30 17637 2.86
+Topical Panels 10.4 16916 2.0

-Big project Panel 4.00 6243 0.75
+Big Project Panel 4.00 6480 0.78

-Joint Partner Observatories 2.00 3272 0.40
+Joint Partner Observatories 2.00 3272 0.43

-It is anticipated that further opportunities for participation in the Chandra Research Program will be announced annually, including the analysis of the increasing body of archival data.
+It is anticipated that further opportunities for participation in the Chandra Research Program will be announced annually, including special GO opportunities and Archival and Theoretical research programs.